teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ### Dataset

 The proposed framework uses two datasets of real PV installations.
 The PV installations are shown in Figures 3 and 4 respectively.
-The description of the datasets is presented in Table I.
+The description of the datasets is presented in Table II.

-Table I: Description of the datasets
+Table II: Description of the datasets

 | **ID** | **Dataset** |     **Availability**          |                                                                               **Description**  |
 |:------:|:-----------:|:----------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|